 Highly efficient image storage

-The JPEG standard was created to enable high quality images to be saved and stored with full color and an efficient compression scheme.
+The JPEG standard was created to enable high-quality images to be saved and stored with full color and an efficient compression scheme.
 It became a hugely successful standard.

-High quality image storage
+High-quality image storage

 Multi-part master file storage

-As images became dependent on multiple embedded files, masks, alpha channels and other components, it became commonplace to store as many of the components in a file as possible.
+As images became dependent on multiple embedded files, masks, alpha channels, and other components, it became commonplace to store as many of the components in a file as possible.
 Adobe has specified the methods to do this in the PSD format specification, and these methods have generally been adopted into TIFF usage, even though they are not an official part of the TIFF standard.

 Digital camera originals

-Digital camera raw images introduced the need for a dedicated file type that could support the encoding these files required.
+Digital camera raw images introduced the need for a dedicated file type that could support the encoding of these files required.
 Raw image data is encoded very differently than “standard” image data.
 The TIFF/EP format was designed for this use, and some formats like the Nikon NEF are quite similar, and some take a more independent approach.

 Digital camera master files